Tatoeba/tatoeba2/README.md

 ```

 There are only 4 independent playbooks that are included with imoutu currently:
-- `update_code.yml`: To fetch the latest code from Tatoeba's github repository and update it on VM
+- `update_code.yml`: To fetch the latest code from Tatoeba's github repository and update it on VM.
-- `configure_sphinx.yml`: To configure sphinx search, create indexes and start the search daemon
+- `configure_sphinx.yml`: To configure sphinx search, create indexes and start the search daemon.
-- `backup.yml`: To create a backup of the database, configurations and other static files of the VM on your machine
+- `backup.yml`: To create a backup of the database, configurations and other static files of the VM on your machine.
-- `restore.yml`: To restore the backup created using `backup.yml`
+- `restore.yml`: To restore the backup created using `backup.yml`.

 The `restore.yml` playbook needs the name of the backup file to be resored, which can be specified in the group_vars/all file or through command line argument like this:
 ```bash
 $ imoutu-devel -e restore_src=path/to/backup/file.tar.gz restore.yml